 The truth: Some forgetfulness is normal as we get older.
 But Alzheimer’s is more than misplaced keys—it’s forgetting familiar names, struggling with language, getting lost on the way home, or repeating questions without realizing it.

-When memory problems start to interfere with daily life, that’s a sign something deeper is going on.
-Early diagnosis gives families the chance to plan, adapt, and access support—like home care services from All Heart Home Care – before the disease progresses further.
+When memory problems start to interfere with daily life, that’s a sign that something deeper is going on.
+Early diagnosis gives families the opportunity to plan, adapt, and access support—such as home care services from All Heart Home Care—before the disease progresses further.

 Myth 2: Alzheimer’s and dementia are the same thing.

 The truth: Think of dementia as the umbrella term—it refers to a group of symptoms affecting memory, thinking, and social abilities.
-Alzheimer’s is the most common form of dementia, but there are others like Lewy body, vascular, and frontotemporal dementia.
+Alzheimer’s is the most common form of dementia, accounting for 60-80% of cases, but there are others like Lewy body, vascular, and frontotemporal dementia.

 Myth 3: Alzheimer’s isn’t fatal.

 The truth: Unfortunately, Alzheimer’s is a terminal illness.
-As it progresses, it damages more than memory—it impacts vital functions like swallowing, mobility, and eventually, the ability to communicate and care for oneself.
+As it progresses, it damages more than memory—it affects vital functions such as swallowing, mobility, and, eventually, the ability to communicate and care for oneself.
+Deaths from Alzheimer’s have more than doubled since 2000, making it the seventh-leading cause of death in the United States.

 This doesn’t mean there’s no hope.
 There is so much that can be done to ensure comfort, dignity, and connection in every stage.
 At All Heart Home Care, we support families throughout San Diego County with compassionate in-home Alzheimer’s care so loved ones can remain in familiar surroundings.